The Franchise Law Review: Switzerland

 We have not seen reported any noteworthy franchising disputes in Swiss jurisdictions over the past year.

-Finally, the Swiss parliament passed on 25 September 2020 a total revision of the Swiss Data Protection Act (DPA).
-The purpose of the total revision of the Act (dating from 1992) was to adapt this outdated law to today's social and technological conditions and to align it with the GDPR.
-At the end of the 100-day referendum period, the Federal Council will decide when the resultant federal act will enter into force.
-Accordingly, the revised DPA is unlikely to enter into force before 1 January 2022.
+A total revision of the Swiss Data Protection Act (DPA) was passed by the Swiss Parliament on 25 September 2020.
+The purpose of the DPA revision (which originally came into force in 1992) was to adapt the outdated law to today's social and technological conditions and to align the DPA with the General Data Protection Regulation.
+At the end of the 100-day referendum period, the Federal Council will decide when the federal Act will enter into force.
+Accordingly, the revised DPA is unlikely to enter into force before 1 January 2023.

 1 Christophe Rapin and Vincent Jäggi are partners at Kellerhals Carrard.